Akius1/Weather-app/weather-app/README.md

 - Chakra UI
 - React Query

+## UI styling
+Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.

+I choose Chakra UI because is very flexible and easy to get started with.

+## State management
+React Query
+React Query is a good tool for Fetching, caching and updating data in your React applications all without touching any "global state" and with just few lines of code.
+And I feel this project does not require the ambiguity of redux.

 ### Getting Started With the app

 1. Clone this repository into your local machine: